Requirement: Connect to Azure AD with PowerShell.

 This will list all PowerShell cmdlets for Azure AD

-To disconnect from Azure in your PowerShell session, run the command below:
+To disconnect from Azure in your PowerShell session, run the below command:

 Install Azure AD PowerShell Module V1

-For some backward compatibility, If you need the V1 of the Azure AD PowerShell module (AKA: MSOnline Module), here is how to install and connect to Azure AD:
+For some backward compatibility, If you need the V1 of the Azure AD PowerShell module (AKA: MSOnline), here is how to install and connect to Microsoft Azure Active Directory with Connect-MSOLService cmdlet:

-#Install the MSOnline PowerShell Module Install-Module MSOnline #Connect to Azure Active Directory Connect-MsolService #Start executing cmdlets Get-MsolUser
+#Install the MSOnline Module Install-Module -Name MSOnline #Connect to Azure Active Directory Connect-MsolService #Start executing cmdlets Get-MsolUser